The Range Resort is a Perfect Socially Distanced Texas Vacation

 “I’m so anal, I’ll refold the sheets four times before guests come to make sure they’re perfect,” Sarah says.
 “I feel like, if they can feel the love when they walk in, they’ll know they’re in good and hands and don’t have to worry.”

 The charming cedar timber barn with its many twinkly lights and old, neighboring oak trees was always intended to be a destination for events and weddings, but much like the Airstreams of The Range, it might be particularly appealing right now.
-“We can open up all the windows and doors and have the fans on,” Sarah Says.
+“We can open up all the windows and doors and have the fans on,” Sarah says.

 Capacity for the barn comes out to 150 comfortably, and a wedding party could rent the entire 30 acres for their socially distanced use.

 On the amenities front, the Beauregards have their Texas TABC license and are slowly perfecting the menus for the restaurant, which they plan to have set each night.
 An Airstream bar and a pool are also in the works.

 “We’re trying to figure out if we want to hurry up and get it done this summer or wait for next,” Sarah says.
 “We’ll probably hurry for the summer.”